-With its main objective of providing clients with an increasingly efficient experience, VTEX will discontinue Master Data CORS support starting on September 23rd.
+With its main objective of providing clients with an increasingly efficient experience, VTEX will discontinue Master Data CORS support starting.
 In order for your store to avoid any operational and browsing failure, follow this article’s instructions.

 Click here for more on CORS.

 This change has two objectives:

 Remove an unnecessary call, making the service more efficient and, consequently, improving the customer’s experience when browsing on the site;

 Since the OPTIONS method is not cached by the CDN, your store may suffer from interruptions in service due to excessive use (throttling).
 We seek to avoid this unforeseen behavior.

 In the example below, we have illustrated a wrong way to perform a Master Data requisition using CORS (jQuery example):